“Why Can’t I Just Do This in Microsoft Fabric?”

 Owning Your Business Semantics

 With App Orchid, you own your semantics.
-Our semantic graph is built for an open ecosystem and supports Open Semantic Interchange (OSI).
-Your business definitions stay yours — independent of cloud provider, data source, or downstream tools.
+Our semantic graph is built for an open ecosystem and will support Open Semantic Interchange (OSI) as specifications are finalized.
+Your business definitions stay yours, independent of cloud provider, data source, or downstream tools.

 So Which Should You Choose?